sanity-io/next-sanity/README.md

   apiVersion, // https://www.sanity.io/docs/api-versioning
   useCdn: true, // if you're using ISR or only static generation at build time then you can set this to `false` to guarantee no stale content
   next: {
-    revalidate: next - data - fetching00, // look for updates to revalidate cache every hour },
+    revalidate: 3600, // look for updates to revalidate cache every hour },
 })
 ```

 ### Tag-based revalidation webhook

-Tag-based, or on-demand revalidation gives you more fine-grained and presice control for when to revalidate content.
-This is great for when you pull content from the same source across components and when content freshness is important.
+Tag-based or on-demand revalidation gives you more fine-grained and precise control for when to revalidate content.
+This is great for pulling content from the same source across components and when content freshness is important.

-Below is an example configuration that makes sure that the client is only bundled server-side and comes with some defaults.
-It‘s also easier to adapt for Live Preview functionality (see below) etc.
+Below is an example configuration that ensures the client is only bundled server-side and comes with some defaults.
+It‘s also easier to adapt for Live Preview functionality (see below).

 If you're planning to use `revalidateTag`, then remember to set up the webhook (see code below) as well.